Josh Brent: Professional career

 For Brown's memorial service, Stacey Jackson (Brown's mother) in a support gesture, requested Brent to meet with the family at the airport and sit with them at the event.
 The next game against the Pittsburgh Steelers, he was invited by teammates to sit on the Cowboys sideline.
-Upon hearing how his presence was being perceived by the CBS Sports commentators doing the game and the social network sites, he approached the Cowboys staff and excused himself for the second half.
+Upon hearing how his presence was being perceived by the CBS Sports commentators during the game and the social network sites, he approached the Cowboys staff and excused himself for the second half.
 After the incident, the NFL and the team would not allow him to be on the sidelines for the rest of the season.

 Brent announced his retirement on July 18, 2013, to focus on his off-the-field issues pertaining to the charges of intoxicated manslaughter.
 After serving his punishment in prison and going through a rehabilitation process, he was reinstated by the NFL following a 10-game suspension.
 On November 11, 2014, he was activated from the team's reserve/suspended list.
 Because of the time he missed away from the game, he wasn't in playing shape and needed until week 12 to return to game action.
 After being active in three games as a reserve player, he would miss the last four with a calf strain.
 He registered two tackles and played an average of 20 snaps in each of the Cowboys' playoff contests.

 Brent was placed on the reserve/retired list on May 8, 2015.
 Per head coach Jason Garrett, "Brent is focused more on his life away from football.
 We are impressed at how he's recovered, and wish him well going forward".
-On September 25, 2015, the Dallas Cowboys announced that Brent had accepted a position in their scouting department.
+On September 25, 2015, the Cowboys announced that Brent had accepted a position in their scouting department.